-A quilt is not only a comfy bed cover: it is also a masterpiece of artwork.
-The artisans that develop our quilts choose top-notch vibrant materials and organize them into a captivating masterpiece.
-Pick from our selection of over 2 hundred Amish homemade quilts for a quilt that best complements your taste.
+A quilt is not only a comfortable blanket: it is also a piece of art.
+The crafters that create our quilts select top-notch colorful fabrics and arrange them into an eye-catching masterpiece.
+Select from our selection of over 2 hundred Amish homemade quilts for a quilt that perfectly matches your home design.

-While the pieces of fabric are stitched together by machine to make certain tighter sewing, all the quilting is done by hand.
-100% cotton materials make up the top and bottom of the quilt.
-The batting sandwiched in between those two layers, nevertheless, is 100% polyester.
-This polyester batting warranties both warmth and outstanding washing results.
+While the pieces of fabric are stitched by machine to guarantee tighter stitching, all the quilting is done by hand.
+100% cotton fabrics compose the top and bottom of the quilt.
+The batting sandwiched in between those two layers, however, is 100% polyester.
+This polyester batting guaranties both heat and also superb washing results.

-You will find our quilts to be remarkably large in length and width.
-Almost all of our quilts are generous enough to remove the need for a dust ruffle or pillow shams.
-Just as bed heights differ, each quilt's size can be different.
-We designate the quilt's measurements in addition to the estimated drop for you to compare to the dimensions you want.
-Kindly do your research before your purchase!
+Just about all of our quilts are sizable enough to relieve the need for a dust ruffle or pillow shams.
+Just as bed heights differ, each quilt's overall size can be different.
+We designate the quilt's measurements as well as the estimated drop for you to compare to the overall size you may need.
+Kindly do your measuring ahead of making a purchase!

-- Wash in a washing machine with cold water on delicate cycle.
+- Wash in a washing machine with only cold water on delicate cycle.

-- Use light laundry soap, such as liquid Cheer for colors (No bleach or bleach alternatives.
+- Use mild laundry detergent, such as liquid Cheer for colors (No bleach or bleach alternatives.
 No Woolite or fabric softener.)
-For the initial washing, include 1/2 cup vinegar as well as 2 tbsps of salt in addition to the laundry detergent.
-This home remedy stops bleed and also helps to establish the colors in your quilt.
+For the very first washing, include 1/2 cup vinegar and 2 tbsps of salt in addition to the laundry soap.
+This natural remedy stops bleed and assists in protecting the colors in your quilt.

-- Never ever place a quilt in the dryer!
-Line dry on a breezy day.
+- Never place a quilt into the clothes dryer!
+Line dry on a windy day.

-- Quilts can be dry-cleaned at your own risk, but we absolutely advise washing.
+- Quilts can be dry-cleaned at your own risk, but we certainly recommend washing.

 Did you know?